 Our summer associates work on a variety of challenging projects alongside attorneys to meet the complex legal needs of some of the largest businesses and local governments in the Southeast.
 In some cases, they present directly to clients.

 “I didn’t expect to be able to speak to an actual client, and to do that was great,” says a summer associate who traveled to Atlanta as part of a client presentation.

 “I think what was the most impactful about it was the fact that we actually got to see how our work product played out,” adds another summer associate who went on the trip.
 “Not only did we get to give the client the research they needed, but they actually took the time to explain to us how it fit into the bigger picture.”

-Each summer associate is also assigned a mentor group, which is comprised of an associate, a partner, a recruiting committee member, and a secretarial assistant, who help coordinate work, social activities and administrative matters and who are available to answer all types of questions.
+All of our summer associates are paired with a mentor group, which is comprised of a partner, an associate, a legal professional assistant, and a Recruiting Committee member.
+This team of mentors helps coordinate work, social activities, and administrative needs, and team members are available to answer any and all types of questions.

 Our attorneys and staff want to get to know our summer associates on a personal level and introduce them to their cities.
 We host a variety of social activities over the summer to cultivate a sense of community, including annual associate and partner dinners, as well as an event for all summer associates to meet and connect with our diverse attorneys and firm leadership.

 Parker Poe keeps its Summer Associate Program targeted.
 We only bring in as many summer associates as we would be able to give permanent offers to at the end of the summer.
 Our goal is to transition our summer associates to skilled, dynamic lawyers who are part of the Parker Poe family.